 The water stops the burning and colour change.

 Obvara interacts with the clay to create random, chaotic patterns.
 Often making lichen-like, dendritic patterns, and structures on the clay surface.
 This is the beauty of experimenting with Obvara mixtures; different flours, sugars and yeasts yield entirely varied results.

-Upon my return from Iceland, I plan to use this research towards developing new work incorporating my glass sculptures and the Leir 7 clay body.
+Upon my return from Iceland, I plan to use this research towards developing new work incorporating my glass sculptures and the Westfjords clay body, but I hope to start working with Canadian clay bodies.
 Working with clay enables my current sculptural works to grow exponentially larger.

 This Sím residency takes place in Iceland, in their Korpúlfsstaðir residency which is situated in what used to be Iceland’s largest dairy farm.
-Leif 7 is a clay only found in the Westfjords.
-My long-term goal is to work with, explore further Obvara mixtures from capturing wild yeasts, locally grown/found sugars and flours in different parts of the world and document my findings through publication.
+This Icelandic clay is sourced from Ytri-Fagridalur in the Dalir region of West Iceland found in the Westfjords.
+My long-term goal is to work with and explore further Obvara mixtures from capturing wild yeasts, locally grown/found sugars and flours in different parts of the world and document my findings through publication.

 I thoroughly enjoy sharing my experiences with students and colleagues.
 I imagine documentation of my failed experiments along with perceived success will enable further growth, and experiments in the art and crafts community working with clay bodies, firing techniques and pushing boundaries there.

 Currently, many colleagues here and in Iceland have never heard of or experienced Obvara.
 Yes, this method yields interesting and beautiful patterns/designs but it also seals the clay.
 I imagine this in itself will be put to great use within the local clay community.